lotfimajid/git-practice/README.md

   A little Change to see what's happening in `git diff` and `git diff HEAD` and also use the ```git ls-files --stage```

+  A change that i want to rebase it